Skip to main content

 Connection URL Reference

 TablePro parses standard database connection URLs for importing connections, opening them directly from a browser or terminal, and configuring SSH tunnels.
-This page covers every supported scheme, format, and query parameter.

 URL Schemes